Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Threshold Strategies of Debt Run Model

 \section{Threshold Strategies of Debt Run Model}

-In this section, we use the value function $U(t,x)$ in the dynamic programming equations (\ref{DynamicProgrammingEquation0}) and (\ref{DynamicProgrammingEquation}) to determine the debt run barrier as well as the illiquidity barrier for the representative short-term creditor.
-Our main objective is to show the monotone relationship among the debt run barrier, the illiquidity barrier, and the exogenously given insolvency barrier.
+In this section, we use the dynamic programming equations (\ref{DynamicProgrammingEquation0}) and (\ref{DynamicProgrammingEquation}) to determine the debt run barrier as well as the illiquidity barrier for the \emph{representative short-term creditor}.
+Our main objective is to show the monotonic relationship among the debt run barrier, the illiquidity barrier, and the exogenously given insolvency barrier.